rebeccatraceyt/bake-it-til-you-make-it/README.md

 #### User Goals
 The user is looking for:
 - A searchable database to locate recipes of their choice.
-- A easy-to-use user management system with **CRUD** conventions to:
+- An easy-to-use user management system with **CRUD** conventions to:

     - Create a user account.
     - See their user information, as applicable.
     - Edit their user account.
     - Delete their user account.

-- A easy-to-use dataset management system with **CRUD** conventions to:
+- An easy-to-use dataset management system with **CRUD** conventions to:

     - Create recipes.
     - Read recipe dashboards.
     - Edit their own recipe creations.
     - Delete their own recipe creations.

-- A intuitive and aesthetically pleasing interface.
+- An  intuitive and aesthetically pleasing interface.

 #### Developer / Site Owner Goals
 The Developer is looking to: